In this ConvertBox review, I’ll show you why ConvertBox is one of the best lead generation and opt-in tools for a couple of (really good) reasons.

 Therefore, I thought it was necessary to mention it in this ConvertBox review.

 Lead Stats Could Be Better

 While I have no gripes with the information that ConvertBox already gives me, some will want more information.

 There is no page-by-page data.

 ConvertBox only tells you how the ConvertBox performed on its own.

 If you wanted to test how specific pages performed, you would have to create multiple ConvertBoxes and only target one specific URL.

 No Lead Data Storing

-I know I praised how ConvertBox is great for agencies in this ConvertBox review, but there is one big con that might be a deal-breaker.
+I know I praised how ConvertBox is great for those who do client work in this ConvertBox review, but there is one con that might be a deal-breaker.